cloudamqp/java-amqp-example/README.md

     :::term
     $ mvn package

-This compiles your Java classes and also generates a script called "app.sh" that you can use to run your Java application.
-To run the application use the command:
+Run the worker with:

     :::term
-    $ sh target/bin/java-worker
+    $ sh target/bin/worker
-    worker application running...

-If you are a windows users, you can do:
+    Worker process woke up
+    Worker process woke up
+    Worker process woke up
+    ...

+(use `target\bin\worker.bat` on Windows).
+Run the one-off process with:

     :::term
-    C:\YourProject>target\bin\java-worker.bat
-    worker application running...
+    $ sh target/bin/oneoff
+    OneOffProcess executed.

 That's it.
-You are now ready to deploy this Java application to Heroku.
+You are now ready to deploy to Heroku.

 # Deploy your Application to Heroku